CARE at COP26

 Tackle climate loss and damage

-Many countries and communities have already experienced irreversible devastation due to the climate crisis, or will do in the future.
-COP26 must advance progress to provide finance to address these impacts.
+To advance progress to provide finance to address the irreversible devastation many countries and communities have already experienced due to the climate crisis, or will do in the future.

 - Read more about how CARE is responding to climate change